vijaygopal97/Opine-Prod-Sync/frontend/src/docs/SEO_CONTROL.md

-# SEO Control System for Opine India
+# SEO Control System for Convergent

 ## Overview
 This system allows you to easily control whether search engines can index your website during development and production phases.